 Where do I go to purchase a ticket during the Festival?

-Please contact us here to request a ride.
+Please to request a ride.
 The number of rides is limited, and pre-payment/booking is required at least 48 hours prior to the launch.
-Rides may be requested by August 11, 2017.
-If space is available, a staff member will contact you by phone and request your payment information and confirm your ride information.
+All rides are in the morning.
+Rides may be requested by August 10, 2018.
+If space is available, a staff member will contact you and request your payment information and confirm your ride information.

 On the day of the flight, your ride must be paid for and the liability release form executed prior to 7 a.m.
 You will be assigned to a pilot, and he or she will come to a portable PA system at the launch field and escort you to their balloon.
 Save time by bringing your signed Hot Air Balloon Ride Agreement.